AdrianaCeric/the-food-grouper/README.md

 # The Food Grouper 🥘
-This single paged website to classify pictures of food into "Main Course", "Dessert", or "Appetizer"
+A web app to classify pictures of food into "Main Course", "Dessert", or "Appetizer"

 ### How it works:
 The user uploads images of various foods and the application returns the category of food it belongs too!